Jon Sundvold: NBA career

 Drafted by Seattle in the 1983 draft, Jon Sundvold made an immediate impact by helping the SuperSonics earn an NBA Playoff berth in his first season.
 Sundvold's best year as a professional came during the 1986–87 season as a member of the Spurs, appearing in 76 games and averaging 11.2 ppg.
 Selected by the Miami Heat in the 1988 NBA Expansion Draft, Sundvold played more of a bench role but still led the NBA in three point shooting percentage in 1989, hitting more than 50-percent of his attempts.
 He also participated in the NBA All Star Three Point Contest in 1989 and 1990.
 A neck injury forced a premature end to his playing career in 1992.
 In his NBA career, Sundvold appeared in 502 games and scored a total of 3,886 points.

 Post-playing days

 After his nine-year NBA career came to a close Sundvold returned to Columbia, Missouri and put his degree in finance from MU to use.
 He first worked full-time for BC Christopher Securities, where he'd already been working part-time during the basketball off-season.
 In 1997 Sundvold stepped out on his own, establishing the investment firm, Sundvold Capital Management.
 Despite no longer being active on the court, Sundvold has stayed close to the game he loves as a former college basketball analyst for ESPN and CBS and is currently heard as a color analyst on MU Tiger games broadcast by the Missouri Sports Network.
 Sundvold and wife Tamara are the parents of one son and two daughters and reside in the Columbia, Missouri area.
+His son Wilson also attended MU and played on the golf team before joining Jon's firm.
+His daughter Caroline is a Mizzou alum and former Dallas Cowboys Cheerleader.
+His other daughter Anna Kate is also a Dallas Cowboys Cheerleader.
 On June 8, 2016, Sundvold was named to the MU Board of Curators by Governor Jay Nixon.